neighborhoods/Prefab/protean/Philosphy.md

 # Summary
 There is an uncountable number of ways to organize and create software.
-This document describes the specification of how we organize and create our software at Neighborhoods.
+These documents describe the specifications of how we organize and create our software at Neighborhoods.

 This specification is called Protean, or more formally; the Protean Architecture Specification.